How to Attach a Headboard to a Dorm Bed: A Quick Guide

 Mirror, Mirror on the Wall!

 Dorm rooms can be awfully small.
 The tiny living space often is not spacious enough for a student’s books and essentials.
-To ask for a beauty hub, there is a luxury no administration can afford.
+A dorm mirror can help your room feel larger.

-You can get a mirror at any home depot store.
-How to attach headboard to dorm bed?
+How to attach a mirror as a headboard to dorm bed?
 We suggest getting a simple, framed one.
 Make sure to bring accurate measurements.
 Once back, hang the mirror on top of your bed using command hooks.
 Now, you have a space in that tiny room for your self-care routine but also doubles as a headboard.

 We understand there are a few of you whose technical skill is as low as a dime.
 But that shouldn’t mean that you can’t have a comfortable and pleasant dorm room.